b-k/narratives-distributions/README.md

 open-form simulation.
 Your final model may wind up being a combination of closed-form submodels.

-This project is an index of narratives that have closed-form equivalents, intended to help users develop their detailed micro-level narratives using known bulding blocks where they are available.

-Little, if any, of this is novel, and every narrative-to-distribution should have a reference to an existing work, (including Wikipedia, because this is uncontroversial, textbook stuff).
+Little, if any, of the content here is novel, and every narrative-to-distribution should have a reference to an existing work, (including Wikipedia, because this is uncontroversial, textbook stuff).
 However, it is being presented in what seems to be a novel way, to facilitate the development of detailed micro-level narratives using known bulding